 At Mount Vernon Campus Dining we take your health and nutrition needs seriously and hope to partner with you to make your dining experience at GW safe and enjoyable.
 We recommend that you get to know our dining managers, as they will be your best resource for allergen identification and special needs accommodations on an ongoing basis.

 If you have allergies to milk, eggs, peanuts, fish, shellfish, soy, wheat, tree nuts, dairy, gluten, or have been diagnosed with such conditions as celiac, lactose intolerance, diabetes, etc. we are equipped to help.
-Email: Sam Groh, General Manager, at 202-994-6868, or at SGroh@restaurantassociates.com, and he will contact you.
+Contact Edith Torrico, General Manager, at 202-994-6939, or at ETorrico@restaurantassociates.com and she will contact you.

 We offer a variety of meats, fish and poultry daily that can be prepared with no added ingredients.
 Nearly all of our proteins and vegetables can be prepared gluten-free, so please ask.
 Within each dining venue, foods are labeled with nutritional information and major allergens.